 - Pour batter into prepared cake pans.

-- Bake at 350 degrees F for 40 minutes or until done.
+- Bake at 350 degree F for 40 minutes or until done.

 - Allow cakes to cool completely before frosting.

 - Whilst the cakes are cooling, prepare frosting.
 In a stand mixer with fitted paddle attachment, cream together butter and biscotti until smooth.